chiwenshi/INFO_6205_502/README.md

     }

 ### Crossover
 > We define a parameter called irate to define the probability of the crossover.
-So we interate every element of two individual, if the random number is smaller than the irate it will exchange the two element in the two individual.Below is code:
+So we iterate every element of two individual if the random number is smaller than the irate it will exchange the two element in the two individuals.Below is the code:

     private void intersect() {
         for(int i = 0; i < scale; i = i + 2)